gregreen/dustmaps/docs/installation.rst

 That's it!

-Note that the above code will download the latest version of the Bayestar dust map (the 2017 version).
-If you want to download the 2015 version, you can enter the command
+Note that the above code will download the latest version of the Bayestar dust map (the 2019 version).
+If you want to download the 2015 and 2017 versions, you can enter the commands

 .. code-block :: bash

     python setup.py fetch --map-name=bayestar2015
+    python setup.py fetch --map-name=bayestar2017